Send the link below via email or IMCopy

 Some people are just sick!

-How could Milgram have definately made sure that none of his participants did not enjoy hurting other people?
+How could Milgram have definitely made sure that none of his participants did not enjoy hurting other people?

 Other people and the environment influence behaviour and thought processes.